laurent-martin/ets-to-homeassistant/README.md

 ### Group address: Type

-Group addresses are defined in the ETS project file naturally, as it is the base for the system to work.
+**KNX Group Address**es are defined in the ETS project file naturally, as it is the base for the system to work.
 But we need the types of them (e.g. **on/off** versus **dim value**) in order to create the HA configuration.

-The best, easiest and more reliable way for the tool to find the **data point type** is to specify the **data point type** in the group address itself.
+The best, easiest and most reliable way for the tool to find the **KNX Data Point Type** is to specify the **KNX Data Point Type** in the group address itself in ETS.
 This requires editing the KNX project.
 Refer to [Structure in ETS](#structure-in-ets).